qut-dmrc/youtube_search/README.md

 Also add the file path to your BigQuery JSON key, and fill in the appropriate values for the table you want to save results to.

-Note that in accordance with YouTube API rules, data saved to BigQuery expires in 14 days.

 Run the program: